Rmarieta/flask-nginx-psql/README.md

 - Flask containers running behind the load balancer and served over Gunicorn to enable multi-threading.
 - A Redis container to coordinate websocket connections/messages while having multiple Flask processes running at the same time.

+To use this code, first rename `.env.example` to `.env` and set your own values.

 To start the containers, a `run.sh` shell script is provided.
 It can be run with the following options:

 - `-e`/`--env` : which has to be provided and is either of `debug`, `dev` and `prod`.
 This will determine which `docker-compose` will be used.